DefinitelyMaybe/Maths-IDE/README.md

 # Math-IDE
 Work in progress.
 Ideas change.

 In essence, this is an attempt to create an interface for which someone can work on mathematics.
-It is especially important that aspects are easily manipulatable by the user.

 There is the potential that the mathematics becomes too computational heavy for the browser.
-We'll see when we get there.

 =========================================================================
 Part 1 - Basics?
--default settings
-	background, mathematical assumptions, notation
--user setings
-	colours, size, zoom
--objects
-	equations, graphs, tables, vectors, matrices
+objects
+	1 + 1 = square

 =========================================================================